bshk003/arxivarius/README.md

 There is a version for Chromium-based browsers and one for Firefox.
 The Firefox version uses the WebExtension API and should work with other browsers that support it.

+**Note:** There is a difference in functionality between the Chromium and the Firefox versions of the extension.
+Namely, the Firefox version *will not* display a new custom filename in the "Save as..." dialog box.

 ### The filename template format

 The filename template is a string that may contain various tags representing paper's metadata.